nikitavoloboev/data/networking/peer-to-peer/bittorrent.md

 - [BitTorrent Turns 20: The File-Sharing Revolution Revisited (2021)](https://torrentfreak.com/bittorrent-turns-20-the-file-sharing-revolution-revisited-210702/) ([HN](https://news.ycombinator.com/item?id=27719222))
 - [Nebula Crawler](https://github.com/dennis-tra/nebula-crawler) - libp2p DHT crawler that gathers information about running nodes in the network.
 - [bittorrent-protocol](https://github.com/webtorrent/bittorrent-protocol) - Simple, robust, BitTorrent wire protocol implementation in Node.js.
+- [exatorrent](https://github.com/varbhat/exatorrent) - BitTorrent Client written in Go.
+It can be run locally or be hosted in Remote Server with good resources to use that Server as SeedBox.